 Steven Kean holds a bachelor’s degree from Iowa State University and a law degree from the University of Iowa.
 He has worked in the energy industry since 1985 in various commercial, operational and legal positions, primarily in the wholesale energy and pipeline sectors.
 He is the Chief Executive Officer and a member of the Office of the Chairman of Kinder Morgan, Inc., one of the largest energy infrastructure companies in North America.
 He also serves as Chairman and Chief Executive Officer of Kinder Morgan Canada Limited.
 Mr. Kean is responsible for developing and executing the company’s vision and strategy and allocating capital to Kinder Morgan business units in a disciplined manner.

 Director / Vice President of the Board

-Father Richard Petranek serves as the pastor of St. Paul Orthodox Church in Katy, Texas.
+Father Richard Petranek served as the pastor of St. Paul Orthodox Church in Katy, Texas until his retirement in the summer of 2018.
 He possesses valuable experience working with parish day schools.
 Fr.
 Richard functioned as a chaplain in a parish day school of 450 children in grades K-8.
 He was a member of the Southwest Association of Episcopal Schools for over ten years.
 As a pastor, Fr.
 Richard oversaw a school of 750 students in grades K-8.
 In both schools, his responsibilities included supervision of multi-million dollar capital campaigns.
 His responsibilities also included interviewing and approving future board members.

 Priest Symeon Kees